monk-io/docs/docs/guides/k8s-migrate.md

               - containerPort: 80
 ```

-We need to have something similar in Monk to make application component run.
+We need something similar in Monk to run the application component.
 Lets define our [runnable](/monkscript/yaml/runnables/) and put that information in.
 It will look like this:

 ```yaml
 namespace: /yelb